Publications of Edward Nutt

 • Taverner.
 Presumptuous love: a dramatic masque: as it is performed at the New Theatre in Lincoln's-Inn-Fields, 1716.
 London: printed for Edw.
 Nutt, at the Middle-Temple-Gate, Fleet-Street, [1716].
 ESTC No. T44254.
 Grub Street ID 272700.

 • Howel, Laurence.
 A view of the pontificate: from its supposed beginning, to the end of the Council of Trent, A.D.
 1563.
 In which The Corruptions of the Scriptures and Sacred Antiquity, Forgeries in the Councils, and Incroachments of the Court of Rome on the Church and State, to support their Infallibility, Supremacy, and other Modern Doctrines, are set in a true Light.
-By Laurence Howel, A. M. London: printed for Edward Nutt, at the Middle-Temple-Gate in Fleetstreet, MDCCXVI.
+By Laurence Howel, A. M. The second edition..
+London: printed for Edward Nutt, at the Middle-Temple-Gate in Fleetstreet, MDCCXVI.
 [1716].
 ESTC No. T114479.
 Grub Street ID 166287.

 • Hill, Aaron.
 The fatal vision: or, the fall of Siam.
 A tragedy: as it is acted at the New Theatre in Lincoln's-Inn-Fields, 1716.
 London: printed for Edw.
 Nutt, at the Middle-Temple-Gate, Fleetstreet, [1716].
 ESTC No. N7507.
 Grub Street ID 52444.